How Do I Become a Participant in the Fuel Program

 When is the Next Fuel Program Bid Cycle?

-Maine PowerOptions begins surveying interested parties in March each year and prepares the RFP package for mailing to suppliers in April.
+Maine PowerOptions begins surveying interested parties early in the year and prepares the RFP package for mailing to suppliers.
 At the optimum time, we contact interested suppliers with instructions to submit their price for the supply they want to bid on.

 Who Do I Contact if I Have a Problem with Delivery, Supply or Equipment?